endpointmanager/wingetbridge-factory/README.md

 WingetBridge Factory analyze installers **on the fly** and tries to detect a reliable detection-method and extracts an icon for some installer types.
 This method will not deliver always a 100% reliable detection-method and there is room for a lot of improvements.
 Therefore, I recommend to verify package-creation manually (at least once per new PackageIDs added into the configuration).

-The available script is intended to be used with MEMCM (formerly ConfigMgr) and only supports MSI, NULLSOFT, INNO and BURN installers at the moment.
+The available script is intended to be used with MEMCM (aka ConfigMgr) and only supports MSI, NULLSOFT, INNO and BURN installers at the moment.
 However, the MEMCM-script could be extended or even modified for different software deployment tools, depending on your own scripting-skills.

 ## Risk of damage :warning: